Shikaga/PitchBlackAnalysis/index.md

 The slipping mask
 -----------------

-So, Riddick is a villain, a ruthless killer, who cares only about his own survival.
+So, while Riddick may not be a villain, he is a ruthless killer, who cares only about his own survival.
 A stone cold badass, who leaves everyone in no doubt of his own selfishness.

 Not quite.
 While a cursory glance of Riddick's character in may lead you to this conclusion, things are a lot more complicated than that.

-For one thing, while Riddick tries at all times to play the part of a merciless convict, he isn't, at least not in *Pitch Black*.
+While Riddick tries at all times to play the part of a merciless convict, he isn't, at least not in *Pitch Black*.

-Throughout the film this mask slips, showing the weak, self doubting character beneath.
-While he tries not to let other see him in these moments of weaknesses, he doesn't always succeed, and the audience can tell.
+Throughout the film his mask slips, showing the weak, self doubting character beneath.
+While he tries not to let other see him in these moments of weaknesses, he doesn't always succeed, and the audience becomes aware of the duality of his character.

 He is prone to fits of anger.
 When Johns frees Riddick, he tells Riddick to `"remember this moment.
 The way it could have gone and didn't"`.
 Riddick is visibly annoyed, and lashes out.
 He snatches Johns' rifle from his hand, `"Fuck you!"`, he says threatening Johns, `"I want you to remember this moment"`.